How to integrate with the Timelines endpoints

 All Twitter API v2 endpoints require requests to be authenticated with a set of credentials, also known as keys and tokens.
 You can use either OAuth 2.0 Bearer Token or OAuth 1.0a User Context to authenticate requests to these endpoints.

-Note that OAuth 1.0a can be tricky to use.
-If you are not familiar with this authentication method, we recommend that you use a library to properly authenticate your requests.
+Please note that OAuth 1.0a User Context can be difficult to use.
+If you are not familiar with this authentication method, we recommend that you use a library to authenticate your requests.

 If you are requesting the following fields, OAuth 1.0a User Context is required: